 FP&A Responsibilities

-FP&A professionals often dig into financial statements to understand which product lines or services have the highest profit margin or contribute the most to net profit.
-Similarly, they may break down the cost and revenue or profit generated by each department within the company.
-Another common duty of FP&A team members is assessing a business's investments with its working capital and finding new investment opportunities.
+FP&A teams play a critical role in profitability analysis.
+They dig into financial statements to understand which product lines or services have the highest profit margin or contribute the most to net profit.
+Similarly, they may break down the revenue, cost, or profit generated by each department within the company.
+Another common duty of FP&A is assisting with capital allocation decisions by evaluating working capital efficiency and new investment opportunities.

-More forward-looking responsibilities of FP&A include planning the budget and forecasting the company's future financial performance.
-Budgeting requires parsing through financial reports to determine how to allocate money.
-Forecasting requires creating financial models that account for trends within the business and in the broader industry and economy that may affect revenue and profit.
-A smaller business may forecast 4-8 months out, while a larger enterprise could look 1-3 years into the future.
-Planning and forecasting are not just an annual or quarterly event—more businesses have shifted to continual planning and rolling forecasts, regularly evaluating the latest numbers to make adjustments.
+More forward-looking responsibilities of FP&A include planning the budget and forecasting the company’s future financial performance.
+Budgeting requires developing a comprehensive financial plan that aligns with the business’s strategic plan, with a heavy emphasis on how to allocate resources.
+Forecasting requires creating financial models that reflect trends within the business and in the broader industry and economy that may likely affect revenue and profit.
+Forecasting horizons differ by company.
+For example, a smaller business may forecast four to eight months out, while a larger enterprise could look one to three years into the future.
+Some financial plans can even extend five 10 years out.
+Planning and forecasting aren’t just annual or quarterly events; more businesses have shifted to continual planning and rolling forecasts, regularly updating projections based on the latest information.

-One type of financial modeling is scenario planning, a process in which FP&A employees map out best-case, expected and worst-case scenarios by plugging in different numbers for sales and order volume to see how it would impact the company's financial position.
-Based on those results, the team can identify steps it would take in response to different outcomes, better preparing a business for the future—“extremely or very effective” FP&A teams were more likely to have predictive capabilities, according to a survey from AFP/APQC(opens in a new tab).
+One type of financial modeling is scenario planning, a process in which FP&A employees map out best-case, expected, and worst-case scenarios based on a variety of hypothetical fact patterns.
+It’s a method that helps the team identify steps it would take in response to different outcomes, better preparing a business for the future.
+Basic scenario analysis might include simply plugging in different numbers for sales and order volume to see how the result would impact the company’s financial position.
+But “extremely or very effective” FP&A teams are more likely to have predictive capabilities, according to a survey from AFP/APQC (opens in new tab).
 These projections can also help plan capital expenses and other investments.

-These on-demand reports, typically requested by the CFO or controller, often provide a more detailed look at a certain KPI or business department.
-An analyst or director may need to pull numbers from various broader reports to uncover the specific information the executive wants.
-This reporting and modeling, especially if it's done frequently, gives the FP&A team the information it needs to provide timely, accurate and actionable recommendations to senior management.
+FP&A professionals are expected to generate ad-hoc, on-demand reports, typically requested by the CFO or controller.
+These reports often provide a more detailed look at a certain KPI or business department.
+An analyst or director may need to pull data from various broader financial and operating reports to uncover the specific information an executive wants.
+This reporting and modeling, especially if it’s done frequently, gives the FP&A team the information it needs to provide timely, accurate, and actionable recommendations to senior management.

 Three Roles of FP&A Teams

-Although job titles and roles of FP&A team members will vary by company, here are common titles and their respective responsibilities:
+Although job titles and roles of FP&A team members will vary by company, let’s explore the common titles and their respective responsibilities.

 Corporate Financial Analyst